-In recent history, musical instruments have used a tuning system, or temperament, that divides an octave (for example, C4 to C5) into 12 equal steps, called half-steps or semitones.
-Before the 19th century, however, musical instruments made used of many different temperaments that were based on scales with different sized semitones.
+In recent history, musical instruments have used a tuning system, or temperament, that divides an octave (for example, C4 to C5) into 12 equal steps, called half - steps or semitones.
+Before the 19th century,however, musical instruments made use of many different temperaments that were based on scales with different sized semitones.

-The C-56M's voices can be assigned to an alternate temperament for realistic performance of early music.
+The C-35's voice can be assigned to an alternate temperament for realistic performance of early music.
 The two alternate temperaments are: